Paperback-iOS/website/src/help/faq/README.md

 ### The reader is open but stays blank when I try to read a chapter
  * Try to switch between the horizontal and vertical viewer.
 If switching doesn't fix it, try to read the same chapter on Safari, if it works, ping @Paper on the Discord #support channel.
- * Some chapters are taken off of MangaDex due to group conflicts or chapters being scans of the official translations.

 ---